bas19/travel-guide/README.md

 ## Travel App

-A simple application as travel guide for Japan.
-The codebase setup is like a monolithic application but is uses a backend API to support other single page application in future.

-It uses a service pattern to cater other third party API provider in the future.
+A simple travel guide application.
+The codebase setup is like a monolithic but it uses a backend API to support other single page applications in the future.
+It uses a service pattern to cater to other third-party API.

-The frontend UI is built in VueJS.
-The UI is a simple one but with a modal popup for information.
+The frontend UI is built on VueJS.The UI is a simple one but with a modal popup for information.
 It is responsive and easy to use.

 ## Steps to run the app via CLI